ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 ## Getting into the Program

 You apply online and a recruiter will schedule a call with you and ask some general questions about your previous experience and answer your questions about the Antler program.
-My feeling is that people who started a company in the past, worked for a startup, have an entrepreneurial background get some bonus points.
+My feeling is that people who started a company in the past, worked for a startup, or have an entrepreneurial background will get some bonus points on their application.

 Then you get on another call with a partner or director-level person.
 Here it gets more interesting and they ask you to think about a certain business case.
 For example, I was asked to imagine I had to launch an Uber-like company in a new city: how I do that, what my marketing initiatives would be, etc. There are no right or wrong answers here, they just want to see your way of thinking.